ryan-roemer/loose-bits/_posts/2013-10-21-writing-a-technical-book-part-2.md

 non-exhaustive list of the rough parts of writing most of the book includes the following:

+* **Exhaustion**:
-* I was writing pretty tired.
+  I was pretty tired when writing.
 I started working on the book many nights after 10:00 pm or before 4:00 am.
 It's hard to think when you're tired, and harder to write.
+* **Scope Creep**:
+  The chapters ended up being longer than originally anticipated, making the work take longer.
+I tried to keep to the proposed outline's estimates, but there were some topics that just couldn't be covered in the expected number of pages.
+* **Reviewing Work**:
-* Authoring a first draft is not the end of your work.
+  Authoring a first draft is not the end of your work.
 After a chapter submission, the publisher would forward the chapter draft to the technical reviewers, who added comments or made suggested changes.
 Then, the publisher would present their work back to me for chapter revisions.
 There was no real schedule for this, and it wasn't factored into the underlying schedule of chapter first drafts, yet ended up being a significant portion of work.
+* **Time Zones**:
-* The majority of the publisher's editorial staff was based out of India, meaning that communication almost always took a full day and was a half day out of sync.
+  The majority of the publisher's editorial staff was based out of India, meaning that communication almost always took a full day and was a half day out of sync.

+I managed to get drafts of the first four chapters submitted by mid-March.
+After my submission of Chapter 4, my publisher notified my that my editor was changing roles in the company and that I would be assigned a new editor.

+Right out of the gate, the new editor notified me that my chapters had deviated from the estimates in the outline and that I would have to cut down my previous chapters.
+The new editor presumably reviewed all the chapters submitted up until that point and figured it was time for house cleaning.

+I replied rather strongly that to try and go back and retrofit already completed work at that time would be time-consuming, difficult, and likely make the overall book worse for the changes.
+At the time I was writing Chapter 5, and the notion of stopping everything to go back to old chapters was just dreadful.

+Instead, I proposed that we cut the planned Appendix (a survey of related technologies to by book's core subject matter).
+The Appendix was already going to be a pain to research and write, and figured offering it up as a "sacrifice" to reclaim page count would be the best way to speed things along.